lesserwhirls/netchdf/Readme.md

 HDF-EOS uses an undocumented "Object Descriptor Language (ODL)" text format, which adds a dependency on the SDP Toolkit and possibly other libraries.
-These toolkits also provide functionality such as handling projections and coordinate system conversions, and arguably its impossible to process HDF-EOS without them.
+These toolkits also provide functionality such as handling projections and coordinate system conversions, and arguably it's impossible to process HDF-EOS without them.
 So the value added here by an independent library for data access is less clear.
 For now, we will provide a "best-effort" to expose the internal contents of the file.